 With that said, one of the things that drove me to get into this business was my discovery of mountains of marketing copy, mostly on websites, that really sucked.
 As I browsed and clicked, the opportunity presented itself like a hot summer day to the ice cream man.

-The amount of bad Web content writing being published was inexcusable.
+The amount of bad web content writing seemed inexcusable.
 Call it gross incompetence, ignorance or lack of budgetary priority.
 Whatever the reason, my mission became clear: help startups communicate their product concepts and offerings as efficiently and effectively as possible.